Z EXPERIMENTAL STATION CAIRNS (Z.E.S.)

 DURING WW2

-The military commandeered "Fairview House" on Fairview Farm at Mooroobool in Cairns, north Queensland during WW2 and used it as Cairns (Z-ES) Training School for "Z" Special Operations Commandos.
+The military commandeered "Fairview House" on Fairview Farm at Mooroobool in Cairns, north Queensland during WWII and used it as Cairns (Z-ES) Training School for "Z" Special Operations Commandos.
 "Fairview House" became known as "The House on the Hill".
 The area had previously been known as Ah Ching's Hill.
 "Fairview Farm" was leased by the Royal Australian Navy for 1 Pounds a month.

 Fairview House "The House on the Hill"

 "The House on the Hill" was used between 1942 and 1944 by Z Special Unit as their Z Experimental Station or Z.E.S.
-Z Special unit used "The House on the Hill" to plan Operation Jaywick, the successful mission to blow up Japanese shipping in Singapore Harbour.
-The fourteen British and Australian Commandos trained in the Barron River and on the beaches north of Cairns on The Krait, an old Japanese fishing vessel in which they left Cairn on 9 August 1943 and travelled the 3,840 kms to Singapore.
+Z Special Unit used "The House on the Hill" to plan Operation Jaywick, the successful mission to blow up Japanese shipping in Singapore Harbour.
+The fourteen British and Australian Commandos trained in the Barron River and on the beaches north of Cairns on The Krait, an old Japanese fishing vessel in which they left Cairns on 9 August 1943 and travelled the 3,840 kms to Singapore.

 "The House on the Hill" became a popular night club location in Cairns but later burnt down.
 Attila Feher-Holan remembers playing in some slit trenches at the rear of the house when he was a young boy until someone filled them all in.